Python Set and Booleans with Syntax and Examples

 ZeroDivisionError: division by zero

-This was an exception that raised.
-We will learn more about exception in a later lesson.
+This was an exception that was raised.
+We will learn more about exceptions in a later lesson.

 The same rules apply for modulus, exponentiation, and floor division as well.